Course information

 • Second semester: registration in April

-Fees are set at €50 for 55 hours of class (semester courses).
+Fees are set at €50 for the 55-hour semester classes.

 Reduced fee

-The following persons are eligible for a reduced fee of €10 per course upon presentation of the discount VOUCHER:
+The following categories of persons are eligible for a reduced fee of €10 per course, upon presentation of a DISCOUNT VOUCHER:

 • jobseekers referred by ADEM to a language course at INLL (and who receive benefits);